 Despite the silly amounts of projects I have on the go or in the design phase right now (as I discussed in my last blog post), I decided to do a bit of mini experimentation with a hardanger kit.
 I bought it in Bruges, Belgium about 2 months ago while I was there for the Wounded Warriors Battlefield Bike Ride (luckily for me there was a needlework shop right next to my hotel).
-It’s a traditional Scandanavian craft [a viewer of the video corrected me, in the video I said it was Danish but she said it’s actually from the Hardanger Fjord region of Finland].
+It’s a traditional Scandanavian craft [a viewer of the video corrected me, in the video I said it was Danish but she said it’s actually from the Hardanger Fjord region of Norway].
 Despite me not really being into some traditional crafts, I wanted to try it out as it looked interesting.
 This morning I saw a neat image in a blackwork Facebook group I belong to of someone combining hardanger with blackwork, and I thought it was really pretty so it spurred me on to trying out the kit I had.

 As I explain in the video, the instructions weren’t overly clear for someone who’s never done it before, but I think I’ve generally figured out what to do.
 I’m still not 100% sure if I’m doing it correctly, but it is starting to look pretty so at the very least I’m learning something.